Customer service metrics to remember

 6 customer service metrics to keep in mind

-Here are some critical customer service metrics to keep in mind:
+Here are six key customer service metrics to keep in mind.

 1. First Contact Resolution (FCR)